 A covered, open structure that adjoins the exterior of a dwelling.
 A porch shall not be enclosed with walls, glass, screens, or similar.
-Railings shall be permitted no higher than the minimum height required by the Virginia Uniform Statewide Building Code (USBC) and with balusters evenly spaced so as to leave at least 50 percent of the perimeter length of the railings open.
+Railings shall be permitted no higher than three-and-one-half feet or the minimum height required by the Virginia Uniform Statewide Building Code (USBC), whichever is higher. and with Balusters shall be evenly spaced so as to leave at least 50 percent of the perimeter length of the railings open.
 A small roof projection with or without columns or brackets above an open landing, attached to the exterior of the primary front entrance of a residential building.